 The Alea II plugs directly into, and is powered by, the USB port —

 no cable or external power supply is needed.

-The USB protocol of the Alea II is fully open and documented,
+The USB protocol of the Alea II is documented,

 allowing users to write their own drivers if desired.